Africa’s air pollution killing thousands of infants, study says

-There is a "robust relationship" between breathable particulate matter and infant mortality in some of the world's poorest countries, according to a study published Wednesday.
+There is a "robust relationship" between breathable particulate matter and infant mortality in some of the world's poorest countries, according to a study by U.S. universities that was published Wednesday.

 KAMPALA, Uganda — Modest reductions in air pollution can prevent the deaths of tens of thousands of infants in sub-Saharan Africa each year, according to a new scientific study that investigated the link between breathable air pollutants and premature deaths in 30 countries across the continent.